ashishshah1995/Spring-Framework/README.md

 2- BeanLifeCycleDemoApp shows and displays the lifecycle of the bean

-3- BeanScopeDemoApp shows the scope of the bean
+3- BeanScopeDemoApp shows the scope of the bean (Singleton and Prototype)

 # Primary functions of Spring Container
 1- Create and Manage objects (Inversion of control - Outscource creation and management of objects)